-As previously mentioned, the first year of implementation encountered a number of delays and set-backs in full implementation for the original confirmatory group.
+As previously mentioned, the first and third years of implementation encountered several delays and setbacks in full implementation for the original confirmatory group.
 LISTO (Valid 45), and the corresponding VPD, VMC, and curricula resources did not lead to improved student achievement in science or reading for students consented to participate in the study.
-There was a negative impact on students' science achievement in both 2017-18 (ES = -0.10) and in 2018-19 (ES = -0.13).
-There was a negative program impact on students' science interest (ES = -0.14), as measured by a survey, in 2017-18, and no impact in 2018-19.
-These quantitative findings were in conflict with qualitative data collected from LISTO teachers, who indicated that the program led to improvements in both science vocabulary and engagement and self-efficacy in science for students.
-LISTO teachers also indicated that the program had benefited their struggling readers, but there was no observed program impact on student reading achievement in either 2017-18 or 2018-19.
+There was a negative impact on students' science achievement in each of the study years, except for Year 3, when science achievement data was not collected.
+These quantitative findings conflicted with qualitative data collected from LISTO teachers, who indicated that the program led to improvements in both science vocabulary and engagement and self-efficacy in science for students.
+LISTO teachers also indicated that the program had benefited their struggling readers, but there was no observed program impact on student reading achievement in any study year.
 While LISTO may have yielded some benefits for students, these benefits were not well captured on the standardized tests or survey instruments employed.

-LISTO had positive effects on teacher practices for a subsample of teachers, specifically on increased delivery of research-based instruction to teach science content as rated on a rubric by external reviewers (ES = +1.12).
+LISTO had positive effects on teacher practices for a subsample of teachers, specifically on increased delivery of research-based instruction to teach science content as rated on a rubric by external reviewers.
 There were no differences in two other teacher outcomes, however, focused on the share of instructional time spent teaching new science content while performing various activities.

-One potential reason for the lack of observed positive effects on student outcomes was that the VPD and VMC components of the program did not meet the programmatic level of fidelity, as measured by teacher participation.
-Although the sessions were offered, teachers attended 90% of the VPD sessions in only 62-72% of schools and 90% of the VMC sessions in only 54-73% of schools, depending on the implementation year.
-Therefore, LISTO teachers may not have participated in the program to the extent needed to observe program impacts on student and teacher outcomes.
+One potential reason for the lack of observed positive effects on student outcomes was that teacher participation in the VPD and VMC components of the program were not programmatically implemented with fidelity.
+Perhaps this was due to the unusually high threshold measurement for fidelity (90% or more).
+For instance, there were four VMC sessions offered in Year 3 and four VPD sessions offered in Year 4, which meant that if a teacher missed one session (an attendance rate of 75%), this would not be considered as having met fidelity.
+Across all four years, teachers attended 90% of the VPD sessions in 25-72% of schools and 90% of the VMC sessions in 70-88% of schools, depending on the implementation year.
+The participation in VMC was slightly more pronounced compared to the VPD session offerings.
+Due to these wide-ranging fidelity scores, it may be important to note that LISTO teachers may not have participated in the program to the extent needed to observe program impacts on student and teacher outcomes.

 The LISTO teachers who participated in the program reported that the VPD and VMC were well-received by teachers.
-At times, teachers found the VPD and VMC sessions lengthy, yet the VPD allowed for greater teacher collaboration, and overall, teachers found the VPD and VMC to be very helpful and useful.
+At times, teachers found the VPD and VMC sessions lengthy, yet the VPD allowed for greater teacher collaboration, and overall, teachers found the VPD and

+VMC sessions to be very helpful and useful.
 The curricula were also appreciated by the teachers, with first-year teachers in particular benefitting from the pacing guides.
 Teachers also reported some barriers to implementation, including technological issues with the hardware and software and inadequate instructional time to fully engage in the implementation of the program.